-Other current directorships: Nil Former directorships (in the last 3 years):
+Other current directorships:

-Nil
+last 3 years): Nil

 Interests in shares: None Interests in options: None

 'Other current directorships' quoted above are current directorships for listed entities only and excludes directorships in all other types of entities, unless otherwise stated.

 'Former directorships (in the last 3 years)' quoted above are directorships held in the last 3 years for listed entities only and excludes directorships in all other types of entities, unless otherwise stated.